trunghieungth2004/SIAM/website/content/proposal.md

 1. A native C-based datalogger that reads directly from hardware sensors (MPU-6050, INA219, DS18B20) and writes data to Greengrass Stream Manager.
 2. A Docker-containerized Python ML inference application that reads from Stream Manager, performs real-time anomaly detection using the Coral TPU, and publishes predictions back to the cloud.

-The cloud backend, built on a secure AWS VPC, uses AWS IoT Core to ingest data, which is then processed by an AWS Lambda function and stored in DynamoDB and an S3 Data Lake.
-The system is fully automated with an MLOps pipeline using Amazon EventBridge and Amazon SageMaker to retrain and redeploy new models weekly.
-A public web-based dashboard, hosted on S3, provides real-time monitoring and alert status.
+The cloud backend uses Greengrass Stream Manager to buffer sensor data locally and publish to AWS IoT Core.
+Data is ingested via an IoT Rule triggering a Lambda function that stores records in DynamoDB and S3 Data Lake.
+The system features a REST API via API Gateway with x-api-key authentication, rate limiting, and automatic monthly key rotation.
+A fully automated MLOps pipeline using EventBridge and SageMaker retrains models bi-weekly and redeploys to the edge.
+A public web dashboard hosted on S3 provides real-time monitoring with Swagger/OpenAPI documentation for the REST API.

 ## 2. Problem Statement